 Leading with Empathy

-- Regularly ask employees how they are feeling about the transition back to the office, without assuming if they say they are ok one week they feel the same the next.
+- Regularly ask employees how they are feeling about the transition back to the office.

 - Put the person first.
 Ensure every conversation starts by checking in on how the employee is feeling, before moving on to work performance.